2023 NSW Research Award Night

 Closing date for submissions 26th June 2023

 - Enrolled in any New South Wales university

 - Undertaking research in Geotechnical Engineering or Engineering Geology

 - Former PhD candidates already graduated within 18 months of the event date

-Candidates must be current research students (i.e. No Phd awarded at the time of the application), and they must not have applied for the AGS YGP award in the current year.
+Candidates must preferably be current research students (i.e. No PhD awarded at the time of the application) or research students that have been awarded their PhD within a year of the event.
+Also, they must not have applied for the AGS YGP award in the current year.
 However, unsuccessful candidates who have previously applied for this award and remain to be current research students are eligible to reapply for the current Research Award.

-The finalists will be required to give a special presentation of their work to members of the AGS Sydney Chapter in June.
-The presentations need to be targeted at the audience – geotechnical professionals working in industry.
+The finalists will be required to give a special presentation of their work to members of the AGS Sydney Chapter.
+The presentations need to be targeted at the audience – geotechnical professionals working in the industry.

-The AGS will pay the reasonable out-of-town transport and accommodation costs of finalists.
+The AGS will pay the reasonable out-of-town transport and accommodation costs of the finalists.